microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 - **Completion item provides an insertText / label without a text edit**: in the model the client should filter against what the user has already typed using the word boundary rules of the language (e.g. resolving the word under the cursor position).
 The reason for this mode is that it makes it extremely easy for a server to implement a basic completion list and get it filtered on the client.

 - **Completion Item with text edits**: in this mode the server tells the client that it actually knows what it is doing.
-If you create a completion item with a text edit at the current cursor position no word guessing takes place and no filtering should happen.
+If you create a completion item with a text edit at the current cursor position no word guessing takes place and no automatic filtering (like with an `insertText`) should happen.
 This mode can be combined with a sort text and filter text to customize two things.
 If the text edit is a replace edit then the range denotes the word used for filtering.
 If the replace changes the text it most likely makes sense to specify a filter text to be used.

 _Client Capability_:
 * property name (optional): `textDocument.completion`